Cortland1234/AssistAI_Public/README.md

 -"time" outputs the time

--"translate" causes ChatBot to ask what you want translated.
-Whatever you say next will be what is translated.
-Once you stop talking, it will ask for the language you want the statement translated into

 -"sleep" causes ChatBot to sleep.
 To activate, say its name again

 -"no thanks" in response to it asking if you need anything, causes ChatBot to enter sleep mode